Separate names with a comma.

 Email marketing has become more than a digital version of your latest offers.
 As online and digital marketing has progressed – incredibly rapidly in some areas – email marketing can often seem a little behind the times.
 Where sponsored Instagram stories are winning new customers with influencer affiliations and remarkable video content is grabbing attention from the internet’s vast opportunity of passing trade, email still sits in your inbox.

 It’s a functional necessity, an office anachronism, and it’s easy to mistake that bland functionality with disuse.
 But that’s a dangerous game to play.
-According to Campaign Monitor, email usage is still growing year on year, with 2-3% more signups happening each year from now until 2023.
+According to Statista, email usage is still growing year on year, with 2-3% more signups happening each year from now until 2024.

-Currently there are 3.9 billion active email accounts in the world, meaning email, while not exactly the sexiest way of communicating (decide for yourself what a “sexy” way of communicating is), is still your best bet for reaching at least some of your target audience.
+Forecasts suggest there will be more than 4 billion active email accounts in the world by the end of 2020, meaning email, while not exactly the sexiest way of communicating (decide for yourself what a “sexy” way of communicating is), is still your best bet for reaching at least some of your target audience.
 So don’t get complacent.
 Make sure your email campaigns are as high up your priority list as all the exciting new digital marketing opportunities you’ve been hearing so much about.
 You have a captive audience.

 Don’t bore them.
 Engage them, and then sell to them.